This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Now a worldwide phenomenon, the bubble tea craze all started in Taiwan.
 The kids and I really enjoyed learning how to make bubble tea in the very café in Taichung where it was invented, the Chunshuitang Tea House.

-We mixed our tapioca pearls, hot tea and cane sugar syrup with lots of ice and then shook our shakers like crazy.
+We mixed our tapioca pearls, hot tea and cane sugar syrup with plenty of ice and then shook our shakers like crazy.

 Ms10 got a fright when she sucked up the tapioca pearls, I think I like bubble tea most out of the three of us.